Schoolhouse.world: peer tutoring, for free.

 About

-Hello!
-My name is Amanda.
-I am a freshman student from Virginia.
+Hello everyone!
+My name is Amanda, and I am a sophomore student from Virginia, attending boarding school in another state.
 I specialize in essay writing here on Schoolhouse, as well as the development of creative narratives.

 Helpful Links: